 If you prefer to relax and stay on property, meander through the 19th century gardens or visit the swan in the private lake.
 Hang out by the outdoor swimming pool, play a game of tennis at the Royal Club Fitness & Spa (you’ll have to pay an additional fee for tennis or a spa treatment) but there is no additional charge to use the spa and soak in the hot tub.
 Another option is to participate in the monthly food and wine classes.
 During my visit, the workshop was about creating healthy meals.
 Again, these workshops are for an additional fee.

 In addition to room service, there’s the Market restaurant where breakfast is served.
 The restaurant offers a wide-ranging buffet, in addition to cook-to-order egg dishes.
 As with all my Fairmont hotel stays, I look forward to experiencing the Fairmont specialty teas.
 While guests can always expect the familiar and luxurious bed linens, pillows and Rose 31 shampoo in their room, no matter what country, the tea collection is a fun discovery for me.
 Do you have a favorite amenity from a special hotel?

 Room rates start at 229 €, depending on the time of year and hotel occupancy.
 The property is pet-friendly – for an additional fee.
 WiFi is complimentary, and unlike many Fairmont properties, you don’t need to be a member of the President’s Club to get free internet access.
 Parking is available on site.
 As always, check the website for current prices and packages.
-To stay at the hotel, make your reservations through Accor Hotels.
+To stay at the hotel, make your reservations through the hotel website.
 You can also compare rates at one of the many booking sites such as Travelocity or Expedia and book with them.